wlangera/gcube-bcubed-hack/paper.md

 2. Detection process
 3. Grid designation process

-The three processes can be executed by three main functions `simulate_occurrences()`, `sample_observations()` and `grid_designation()`, respectively.
+The three processes are executed by three main functions `simulate_occurrences()`, `sample_observations()` and `grid_designation()`, respectively.
 The functions are designed such that a single polygon as input is enough to go through this workflow using default arguments.
 An example workflow is given in the next section.
 In this subsection, we give a more technical overview of the functions that were developed.
 The three functions all have a `seed` argument used to allow for reproducible results.
 If `NA` (the default), no seed is used.

 **1. Occurrence process**